JuliaMath/Roots.jl/docs/src/roots.md

 ## Non-bracketing problems

-Bracketing methods have guaranteed convergence, but in general may require many more function calls than are otherwise needed to produce an answer.
+Bracketing methods have guaranteed convergence, but in general may require many more function calls than are otherwise needed to produce an answer and not all zeros of a function are bracketed.
 If a good initial guess is known, then the `find_zero` function provides an interface to some different iterative algorithms that are more efficient.
 Unlike bracketing methods, these algorithms may not converge to the desired root if the initial guess is not well chosen.